Our Expertise

 Opioid Epidemic

-As a part of the broader research into pharmacotherapy safety and effectiveness during pregnancy, research from Professor Carlos Grijalva, MD, Research Associate Professor Margaret Adgent, PhD, Assistant Professor Ashley Leech, PhD, and Assistant Professor Andrew Wiese PhD, MPH have explored risk factors for developing opioid use disorders and opioid-related overdoses and death among women pregnant patients prescribed opioids after birth.
+As a part of the broader research into pharmacotherapy safety and effectiveness during pregnancy, research from Professor Carlos Grijalva, MD, Research Associate Professor Margaret Adgent, PhD, Assistant Professor Ashley Leech, PhD, and Assistant Professor Andrew Wiese PhD, MPH, have explored risk factors for developing opioid use disorders and opioid-related overdoses and death among women prescribed opioids after childbirth.

 Maternal & Child Health

-The perinatal pharmacoepidemiology team in the Department, which includes Professors Carlos Grijalva, MD and Marie Griffin, MD, Research Associate Professor Margaret Adgent, PhD, Assistant Professor Ashley Leech, PhD, and Assistant Professor Andrew Wiese Ph.D., MPH have worked closely with colleagues in the Department of Obstetrics and Gynecology to use linked records of mothers and babies enrolled in TennCare, Tennessee’s Medicaid program, to examine important questions regarding maternal and infant outcomes associated with medication use during pregnancy.
+The department's perinatal pharmacoepidemiology team, which includes Professors Carlos Grijalva, MD and Marie Griffin, MD, Research Associate Professor Margaret Adgent, PhD, Assistant Professor Ashley Leech, PhD, and Assistant Professor Andrew Wiese Ph.D., MPH, have worked closely with colleagues in the Department of Obstetrics and Gynecology to use linked records of mothers and babies enrolled in TennCare, Tennessee’s Medicaid program, to examine important questions regarding maternal and infant outcomes associated with medication use during pregnancy.

 Infectious Disease Surveillance